jitsi/handbook/docs/dev-guide/iframe.md

 You can also add multiple event listeners by using **`addEventListeners`**.

 This method requires an object type as the single argument.
-The object argument must have the names of the events as keys and the even listeners as values.
+The object argument must have the names of the events as keys and the event listeners as values.

-**NOTE: This method still exists but it is DEPRECATED.
-The `JitsiMeetExternalAPI` class extends [EventEmitter] methods.
+**NOTE: This method exists but it is DEPRECATED.
+The **`JitsiMeetExternalAPI`** class extends [EventEmitter] methods.
 We recommend using [EventEmitter].**

 ```javascript
 function incomingMessageListener(object)